TomObungu/mathematics.md/Further Mathematics/Vectors/Distances between Planes.md

 $$

 # Proving a line and plane intersect
 If a line and plane intersect.
-Taking the dot product between the normal and the general point will yield invalid statement. e.g 5 = 7, which will be false.
+Substitute the general point into the scalar product equation (Taking the dot product between the normal and setting it equal to d ) will yield invalid statement. e.g 5 = 7, which will be false.
 Meaning the equations are inconsistent and have no solution.
 This means that the line and he plane do not intersect.

 If a line lies **inside** a plane then you will get a a true statement e.g 8 = 8.
 However you will have no variables like $\lambda$ in the equation.